Location: Phang Nga, Thailand

 - Conducting biodiversity surveys for our partners in the national parks and on 2 diverse islands, including setting up camera traps and collecting pictures.

-- Conducting species identification, assisting local staff at a turtle centre by cleaning tanks, leading behaviour enrichment surveys, and collecting morphological data on turtles, to identify infections they may have, leading environmental education classes at local schools, beach/park clean ups etc.
+- Conducting species identification, assisting local staff at a turtle centre by cleaning tanks, leading behaviour enrichment surveys, and collecting morphological data on turtles, to identify infections they may have

-Accommodation is in dorm style rooms, with en-suite bathrooms, running cold water.
-The maximum number of volunteers per room is 6.
-Please note that sometimes, the rooms are mixed gender.
+Dorm style rooms, with en-suite bathrooms and running cold water.
+The maximum number of volunteers per room is 6 and may be mixed gender.
 Participants share all base duties, including cleaning the common area and the resource room and other daily chores.
 Drinking water will be provided.
+All meals are included and some may be prepared for you by the village cook.

 - Minimum age 18